-I wrote a highly popular post on the topic last year, which I would recommend reading first for background, if you missed it.
-It’s called “What Every Marketer Needs to Know about Brand Image, Equity, Personality & Archetypes”
+Before I get started, I would like to suggest that you read a highly popular post on the topic of brand image here on C3Centricity, if you missed it before.
+It’s called “What Every Marketer Needs to Know about Brand Image, Equity, Personality & Archetypes” and will give you some great background information.

-Here is a very personal perspective of some of the best examples in each area.
-Feel free to add your own in the comments below.
+So here is my very personal perspective on some of the best examples in each of the additional areas I just mentioned.
+Feel free to add your own in the comments.

-Some of the faces which represent brands are of celebrities, others of unknown people who become celebrities.
+Some of the faces which represent brands are of celebrities, while others are of unknown people who become celebrities thanks to the brand’s advertising.

 One of the first faces I think of for a brand is Flo from Progressive.
-She has won the hearts of Americans over the years, with her helpful but quirky discussions with potential customers.
+She won the hearts of Americans, ever since she was first introduced in 2008, with her helpful but quirky discussions with potential customers.

-Flo has also made insurance less confusing and more friendly through her “girl next door” looks and sparky attitude.
-Here’s one of the more recent ads with Flo.
+Flo made insurance less confusing and more friendly through her “girl next door” looks and sparky attitude.

-In 2012, an animated box was added to their campaign concepts, to represent the company’s products.
-Apparently, the vast number of ads with Flo – over 100 – had resulted in a “love her or hate her” relationship as some found her off-putting.
+In 2012, an animated box was added to their campaign concepts, to represent the company’s products in what was hoped to be a more fun and young-spirited way.
+Apparently, the vast number of ads with Flo – over 100 – had resulted in a “love her or hate her” relationship, but the box didn’t have the success of Flo.

-Perhaps Nestle is trying to open their appeal to younger coffee drinkers who enjoy humour and hoping that the videos get shared on social media?
+I wonder if like Progressive, Nestle is trying to open the appeal of its Nespresso brand to younger coffee drinkers through the use of more humour.
+Perhaps they are (also) hoping that the videos get shared on social media.
+Can we expect cats too in the future?!!

 There are many other examples of “faces” that we now immediately recognise and associate with their brands.
 Even if some have been dropped over the years, they still maintain their strong connection: